kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 ## Build & Upload the customization

 Save your work and run kintone-customize-uploader by entering `npm run start` in your terminal!
-Navigate to your app, create a record with some Markdown in it, and click the publish button!
+Navigate to your app, create a record, write some Markdown, and click the publish button!

 See the [slides.pdf](../slides.pdf) for more info!